 Collaborating with then-Lincoln Action Program (now-Community Action), the volunteers cared for nineteen patients the first night.
 Today, Clinic with a Heart continues to serve the uninsured and underinsured in our community with hospitality, dignity and grace.
 Our free clinics are held every Tuesday and Thursday, and the first and fourth Monday of the month.
 Services have grown to include medical, dental, vision, hearing, physical therapy, chiropractic, mental health and spiritual care.
 As an urgent care clinic, we strive to serve as a gateway to various human service agencies in our community helping our patients find permanent healthcare homes.

 All services provided at Clinic with a Heart are free of charge to the patient.
 All funding is provided by community donations, fundraisers, grants, and partner sponsorships.

-Our mission today: A faith-inspired organization, Clinic with a Heart serves the uninsured and underinsured through a ministry of healthcare.
-Our volunteers provide free healthcare with hospitality, dignity and grace.
-As part of our commitment to our patients we serve as a gateway to other human service agencies helping them in finding an appropriate healthcare home.
+Our mission today: A faith-inspired organization, Clinic with a Heart serves people who are uninsured and underinsured through a ministry of healthcare.
+Our volunteers provide free healthcare with hospitality, dignity, and grace.
+As part of our commitment to our patients, we serve as a gateway to other human service agencies helping them in finding an appropriate healthcare home.

 Each clinic night is sponsored by a mission team.
 That team provides the coordination of services and funding.
 Mission team sponsors include seven different churches, a temple, two hospitals, and one educational institution.